 More Baked Salmon Recipes to Try:

-- Easy Cedar Plank Salmon: It’s been rubbed with Cajun seasoning and grilled slowly over soaked cedar plank to bring a delicious smokey flavor to your fish.
+- Easy Cedar Plank Salmon: We rubbed it with Cajun seasoning and grilled it slowly over a soaked cedar plank to bring a delicious smokey flavor to your fish.

-- Quick Easy Broiled Salmon: It only requires four ingredients and you will have a delicious and perfect heart-healthy meal for your busy weeknights.
+- Quick Easy Broiled Salmon: You only need four ingredients to make this tasty and heart-healthy meal for your busy weeknights.

-- Garlic Butter Salmon in Foil: It’s ultra-easy dinner to make and it’s ready in less than 25 minutes and it’s delicious with salads, Garlic Parmesan Roasted Brussels Sprouts or Spicy Baked Sweet Potato Fries.
+- Garlic Butter Salmon in Foil: This dinner is super easy to make and ready in under 25 minutes.
+It tastes great with salads, Garlic Parmesan Roasted Brussels Sprouts, or Spicy Baked Sweet Potato Fries.

 - Salmon Chopped Salad recipe: Quick salad to make when you have salmon leftovers.
 So good!